renovatebot/renovate/lib/modules/manager/osgifeature/readme.md

 The `osgifeature` manager extracts dependencies from feature model definition files, typically located under `src/main/features`.
-It uses `maven` datasource for looking up dependency updates.
+It uses the `maven` datasource to find dependency updates.

-Limitations:
+Artifact list extensions are not supported.

-- artifact list extensions as defined in section 159.7.3 of the OSGi R8 spec are not supported yet.
+For the definition of artifact list extensions, read [section 159.7.3 of the OSGi R8 spec](INSERT LINK TO SECTION HERE).

 References: